containeroo/certalert/README.md

 Here are the available properties for the certificate:

-- **Name**: This refers to the unique identifier of the certificate.
+- **name**: This refers to the unique identifier of the certificate.
 It's used for distinguishing between different certificates.
 If not provided, it defaults to the certificate's filename, replacing all spaces (` `), dots (`.`) and underlines (`_`) with a dash (`-`).
-- **Enabled**: This toggle enables or disables this check.
+- **enabled**: This toggle enables or disables this check.
 By default, it is set to `true`.
-- **Path**: This specifies the location of the certificate file in your system.
+- **path**: This specifies the location of the certificate file in your system.
-- **Type**: This denotes the type of the certificate.
+- **type**: This denotes the type of the certificate.
 If it's not explicitly specified, the system will attempt to determine the type based on the file extension.
 Allowed types are: p12, pkcs12, pfx, pem, crt and jks.
-- **Password**: This optional property allows you to set the password for the certificate.
+- **password**: This optional property allows you to set the password for the certificate.

 #### Providing Credentials